apache/infrastructure-website/content/pages/vm-for-project.md

 To request a virtual machine, open a <a href="https://issues.apache.org/jira/browse/INFRA" target="_blank">Jira</a> ticket with at least the following information:

 1. The project's plans for the virtual machine:
-    - Why the project needs a dedicated vm
+    - Why the project needs a dedicated VM
     - Is logging in used in the project's application (HTTPS is mandatory for use of login)?
     - Do any special ports need to be opened?
 2. VM resources requested (the operating system will be the latest Ubuntu LTS release):